 Sadly, it caused 25 deaths and dozens of injuries.
 So this made it the deadliest Metrolink train accident in history.
 Also, many of the injured remained hospitalized for an extended period.
 This wreck was due to the severity of their injuries.
 Also, it took even longer for the victims to recover from the emotional toll.

 In Antelope Valley, California, on April 2013, seven people were injured in Pacoima.
 This event happened when a metro train collided with a dump truck.
 The truck was crossing the tracks.
 In that case, it remained unclear if the crossing gate was working correctly.

 Here, there were 130 people aboard the train.
 Firefighters said five or more people were transported to area hospitals.
 They stated that five adults had minor back and other injuries.

 Two Metro-North commuter trains collided in Bridgeport, Connecticut.
 So that time dozens were injured.
 Also, it remains one of the worst passenger train accidents since 2008.
 Approximately 60 people went to hospitals.
 This statistic was according to Connecticut Governor Dannel Malloy.
 The governor said most of the victims sustained minor injuries.
 Also, it limited Amtrak trains using the same railroad tracks.

 The National Transportation Safety Board investigated this crash.
 And just as it does with all train mishaps, it tried to determine what caused the collision, derailment or crash.
 Local authorities and the agency owning and operating the train took part in the investigation.

 In any event, the harmed people may retain legal counsel.
 Professional train catastrophe attorneys will investigate the collision to help bolster the legal claim.
-This is important since the agencies involved in the initial investigation are not concerned with the personal injuries.
+This involvement is essential since the agencies involved in the initial investigation are not concerned with personal injuries.